Mitsubishi SpaceJet: Termination

 In May 2020, Mitsubishi halved the budget of the SpaceJet program for the year ending 31 March 2021.
-It confirmed its commitment to the baseline M90 version but intended to reconsider the M100 in the light of the impact of the COVID-19 pandemic on the aviation industry.
+It confirmed its commitment to the baseline M90 version but intended to reconsider the M100 in light of the impact of the COVID-19 pandemic on the aviation industry.
 All work on the SpaceJet outside Japan, including flight testing of the M90 at Moses Lake, was repatriated to the company's headquarters in Nagoya.
-In October 2020, Mitsubishi announced a further budget reduction and a "temporary pause" to most SpaceJet activities other than type certification documentation while it assessed a "possible program restart".
+In October 2020, Mitsubishi announced a further budget reduction and a "temporary pause" to most SpaceJet activities other than type certification documentation while it assessed a "possible program restart."

 However, Mitsubishi Aircraft slashed 95% of its employees in April 2021, leaving 150 employees, while the SpaceJet program budget was cut by half by 2020, from Y370 billion for FY2018, and was to be further cut to only Y20 billion ($194 million) from fiscal year 2021.
 In October 2021, the manufacturer confirmed to the Federal Aviation Administration that it did not plan to restart development and production of the SpaceJet in the foreseeable future.

 On 17 April 2022, the third MRJ prototype built, formerly registered as JA23MJ, was dismantled.

-On 6 February 2023, Mitsubishi Heavy Industries terminated the Spacejet project as the regional jet market size is uncertain, and announced plans to dissolve its Mitsubishi Aircraft Corporation subsidiary.
-The announcement was made along with Mitsubishi's financial report, though the company said the decision wouldn't hurt its bottom line.
+On 6 February 2023, Mitsubishi Heavy Industries terminated the Spacejet project altogether, stating the uncertainty of the regional jet market size, and announced plans to dissolve its Mitsubishi Aircraft Corporation subsidiary.
+The announcement was made along with Mitsubishi's financial report, though the company said the decision would not hurt its bottom line.

-On March 8, 2023, a second Spacejet was dismantled.
+On 8 March 2023, a second Spacejet prototype, registered as JA21MJ, was dismantled.

+A new Spacejet prototype (No.10) was built in 2020, with the aim of obtaining certification.
+This prototype will be displayed at the Aichi Museum of Flight from late 2026; it is the only preserved airframe.